On the 12th of July 1821 at the church of St Marylebone, just south of Regent’s Park, a George Evelyn married a Mary Jane Massy-Dawson.

 By the year 1829 he had moved from the City to Charing Cross, and it was there that his second wife, Elizabeth, bore him his sixth daughter.
 However, at the time of the 1841 census he was living not with Elizabeth but with a woman by the name of Matilda Gatrill.
 His married life was evidently no more straightforward than his father’s had been.

 Matilda must have meant a great deal to him, for in his will, which he drew up in 1840, he left her a third of his freehold and leasehold property and a half of his goods and chattels.
 To Elizabeth, on the other hand, he left five shillings.
 But all that we know about Matilda is that she was the daughter of a carpenter from Hampshire, and that she married a labourer, John Stratton, on Christmas Day in 1843, the year of George’s death.
 Stratton was more than twenty years her senior, and had once served in the 66th Regiment of Foot.
 She was a spinster, according to the marriage certificate—her relationship with George had never been formalised.

 EDWARD CROSS …

 What we do know, though, is that when in January 1826 the Asian elephant residing on an upper floor of Exeter Change went berserk, Cross turned to Nyleve for advice.
-The details of the elephant’s tragic story are being reserved for a future post, but in the meantime interested readers can download a full-length account here.
+The details of the elephant’s tragic story are being reserved for a future post, but readers can download a full-length account here.

 … AND THE SURREY ZOOLOGICAL GARDENS